jeremiahtaylor-creator/jeremiahtaylor-creator/README.md

 Hi, I'm Jeremiah 👋

 Results-driven worker with a proactive mindset, attention to detail, and a newly budding interest in Data Analytics.
 Seeks opportunities to improve processes and overall workflow for team benefit.
-Conscientious & hardworking.
-Proficient in utilizing Excel, SQL, Tableau, and Power BI for data manipulation, analysis, and visualization, with a strong portfolio of various successful technical projects.
+Proficient in utilizing Excel, SQL, Tableau, and Power BI for data manipulation, analysis, and visualization.
+Conscientious & hardworking with a strong portfolio of various successful technical projects.

 - 🌱 I’m currently learning Business Analytics.
 - 👯 I’m looking to collaborate on projects with more experienced collegues.